What is cloud migration?

 Cloud migration stages

-There are different technical processes and best practices for migrating different workloads and creating different cloud configurations, but all cloud migrations follow the same basic six stages:
+There are different technical processes and best practises for migrating different workloads and creating different cloud configurations, but all cloud migrations follow the same basic six stages:

 Define the business justification for migration and expected outcomes.